PPG Reports First Quarter Sales of $4.3 Billion - CollisionWeek

 In the U.S., automotive refinish sales volumes declined reflecting a strong prior year comparable and moderating body shop activity.
 In Europe, weaker market demand drove a small decline in sales volumes.
 In China, demand for refinish products is recovering and expected to continue to improve in the coming quarters.

 In the first quarter, the company continued to grow its LINQ services subscriptions and added approximately 80 Moonwalk installations, further supporting customer productivity and related share gain.
-The company expects second quarter global organic sales to decrease by a mid-single-digit percentage compared to record quarterly results in the second quarter of 2023.
+The company expects second quarter global organic refinish sales to decrease by a mid-single-digit percentage compared to record quarterly results in the second quarter of 2023.

 Tim Knavish, PPG chairman and chief executive officer, commenting on the company’s financial results during the quarter, stated, “We achieved year-over-year adjusted EPS growth for the fifth consecutive quarter despite continued challenges in the macro environment.
 The company benefited from our well-established businesses in Mexico and China, our second and third largest net sales countries, respectively.
 We also delivered organic sales growth in India and in several long-cycle businesses such as protective and marine coatings and aerospace coatings, where our backlog grew.
 These gains were mitigated by a large customer load-in and pass-through energy surcharges in Europe that occurred in the prior-year period, lowering year-over-year sales comparisons by approximately 130 basis points.
 During this year’s first quarter, we were also impacted by lower demand in Europe, including an early Easter holiday which reduced the number of selling days in March, and ongoing tepid global demand for industrial coatings.”